Skip to main content

 local-host :)

-You are ready to start sending DDL and SQL commands to ClickHouse!
+You are ready to start sending SQL commands to ClickHouse!

 The Quick Start walks through the steps for creating tables and inserting data.